MegaOwIer/rucgraph/README.md

-# rucgraph: a collection of cpp header files for graph mining
+# rucgraph: a collection of cpp header files for graph computing

-# Note for upating h files.
+# Notes for updating h files.

 1. It is preferable to add an example in the end of each h file, for describing how to use the codes in the file.